'Southern Charm Savannah' Seems To Have Gone Southern Gothic

 — Us Weekly (@usweekly) May 31, 2018

-Southern Charm Savannah will get to know relative newbies Hagood Coxe and Brandon Branch and see that Brandon is bringing perhaps the only solid pairing to the bunch with his husband Jim.
-New girl Hagood Coxe is an artist as well as a businesswoman, says RealityTea which calls Coxe a “modern Renaissance woman.”
+Southern Charm Savannah will get to know relative newbies Hagood Coxe and Brandon Branch and see that Brandon is bringing perhaps the only solid pairing to the bunch with his husband, Jim.
+New girl Hagood Coxe is an artist as well as a businesswoman, says RealityTea, which calls Coxe a “modern Renaissance woman.”

-But we’ve got to ask, where is Ashley Borders, and who is going to answer all of those questions that were left hanging from last season?
-Fans of the Southern Charm franchise were almost shocked to hear that the Savannah version is getting a season two after Bravo didn’t even bother with a Southern Charm Savannah reunion for season one.
+But fans have got to ask, where is Ashley Borders, and who is going to answer all of those questions that were left hanging from last season?
+Fans of the Southern Charm franchise were almost shocked to hear that the Savannah version is getting a Season 2 after Bravo didn’t even bother with a Southern Charm Savannah reunion for Season 1.

-Sources say that fans will get to check in with former cast member Ashley Borders, but the bold blonde will not be a full-time cast member for season two.
+Sources say that fans will get to check in with former cast member Ashley Borders, but the bold blonde will not be a full-time cast member for Season 2.

-It’s safe to say that many are taking a wait and see attitude towards the second season of Southern Charm Savannah.
+It’s safe to say that many are taking a wait and see attitude toward the second season of Southern Charm Savannah, according to the Inquisitr.
 Many fans of the original Southern Charm failed to connect with the Georgia version and were disappointed that so many things were left up in the air last year.

-The final blow for many was the lack of a reunion (not even a WWHL clubhouse reunion, leading many people to think the show was going to be a one and done.
+The final blow for many was the lack of a reunion — not even a WWHL clubhouse reunion, leading many people to think the show was going to be a one and done.

 “That